 A student normally spends the first two years full-time at the Seminary completing required Levels 1, 2, and some of Level 3 core courses for the M.Div. program.
-This schedule usually requires taking some courses in an intensive format that are offered in January and in the summer months.
-The next two years are spent at the College of Business and Leadership for the M.B.A. in Social Impact.
+This schedule usually requires taking some courses in an intensive format that are offered in the summer months.
+The next two years are spent at the College of Business and Leadership for the M.B.A. in Management.
 Any remaining M.Div. required course may be completed during the early part of the M.B.A. program by means of a cross-registration process.